toy coin funnel

 • Provide opportunities for families to participate in service projects together

 In addition to funding your missions and other projects, one of the major challenges for churches is developing an active presence in their community...to be known beyond their own membership.
-The Loan Option not only accomplishes that goal, it can increase visitors and have a direct impact on attendance and membership very quickly.
+The Outreach Loan Option not only accomplishes that goal, it can increase visitors and have a direct impact on attendance and membership.

-We can't send Wells out free, but they can be basically free to the church with a Project Kindness Grant that covers a large portion of the cost, and the remainder either sponsored by a family or paid off quickly from the coin revenue.
+While we can't send Wells out free, they can be basically free to the church with a Project Kindness Grant that covers $500 of the cost in 2023 while the fund lasts, and the remainder either sponsored by a family or paid off quickly from the coin revenue.

-If we haven't just corresponded, please contact me by email or give me a phone call to ask if Project Kindness still has money in their grant fund.
-Please let me know that you have read, "The Church Program Page."
-Then all you need to do is fax in the Church Order Form (PDF) and we will ship your Well immediately so you can start receiving revenue and getting positive exposure in your community.
+After we have answered all your questions, all you need to do is fax in the Church Order Form (PDF) and we will ship your Well immediately so you can start receiving revenue and getting positive exposure in your community.

 Direct Telephone: 1-937-937-5863